Online Banking Login

 Where We Began

-Sixty-five years ago, John Tome watched with sadness as his co-workers lost homes, cars and furnishings to their lenders during a work stoppage at Fisher Auto Body.
-He quickly learned that there wasn't a credit union that the workers could turn to in their time of need.
-John immediately contacted president of UAW Local 602, Tom Eno, to express his dismay over the situation and suggest they organize a credit union.
-With the help of Archie Perry, Bill Ingram, Steve Gmazel and others, they proceeded with chartering a credit union.
+Sixty-five years ago, John Tome watched with sadness as his co-workers lost homes, cars, and furnishings to lenders during a work stoppage at Fisher Auto Body.
+After learning that there wasn't a credit union for workers to turn to in their time of need, John contacted Tom Eno, president of UAW Local 602, and suggested that they organize a credit union of their own.

 How We Got Here